Your Research Is Publishable When It’s Purple

 A genuinely purple cow would be a pretty special thing.
 It would be something worth taking note of, worth engaging, worth remarking about.
 It would be remarkable.

-And for that reason, the question of publishability essentially boils down to that of purpleness.
+And on this analogy, the question of publishability in this context essentially boils down to that of purpleness.3

 If your research is a brown cow in a field of other brown and black cows in between fields of corn, there might be nothing particularly wrong with it.
 It might be unimpeachably ordinary.
 But so long as it’s just ordinary, it’s not publishable.

 You might make it available.
-But is it something you’re audience is going to find worth actually examining?
+But is it something you’re audience is going to find worth actually engaging?

-So, what you’re looking for when you’re looking to create publishable research is research that’s remarkable, research that’s extraordinary, research that your audience finds worth active examination and not just passive absorption.
+So, what you’re looking for when you’re looking to create publishable research is research that’s remarkable.
+You’re looking for research that’s extraordinary.
+You’re looking for research that your audience finds worth active examination and not just passive absorption.

 1. Header image provided by Kordula Vahle.
-For the “first who, then what” principle, I’m particularly playing off of and adapting the discussions of Jim Collins, Good to Great: Why Some Companies Make the Leap … and Others Don’t (New York: HarperBusiness, 2001), 41–64; Seth Godin, Linchpin: Are You Indispensable?
-(New York: Portfolio, 2010).
+For the “first who, then what” principle, I’m particularly playing off of and adapting the discussions of Jim Collins, Good to Great: Why Some Companies Make the Leap … and Others Don’t (affiliate disclosure; New York: HarperBusiness, 2001), 41–64; Seth Godin, Linchpin: Are You Indispensable? (affiliate disclosure; New York: Portfolio, 2010). ↩︎

-2. The “purple cow” metaphor here and below I’ve borrowed from Seth Godin, Purple Cow: Transform Your Business by Being Remarkable (New York: Portfolio, 2003).
+2. The “purple cow” metaphor here and below I’ve borrowed from Seth Godin, Purple Cow: Transform Your Business by Being Remarkable (affiliate disclosure; New York: Portfolio, 2003). ↩︎

 Some of the links above may be “affiliate links.”
 If you make a purchase or sign up for a service through one of these links, I may receive a small commission from the seller.
 This process involves no additional cost to you and helps defray the costs of making content like this available.
 For more information, please see these affiliate disclosures.